Homosexuality in the New Testament: Romans 1:26–27

-ἀτιμία atimia meaning 'dishonour, ignominy, disgrace'.
+ἀτιμία atimia meaning 'dishonor, ignominy, disgrace'.

 In the expressions "natural use" and "contrary to nature", "nature" translates φύσις, Physis.
 The term error translates πλάνη, planē (lit. 'straying, wandering').

-While virtually all scholars agree that Romans was written by Paul, the authenticity of the passage is in doubt to some; scholars and theologians have proposed its being part of a larger non-Pauline interpolation.
 David Aune says Paul is taking a protreptic approach, meaning that Paul taught on homoeroticism orally and then consolidated these views into written text in order to bring people to the gospel.

 Furthermore, some contend 1:18–32 represents not Paul's own position but his summary of Hellenistic Jewish legalism.
 Calvin Porter, for example, concludes that "in 2:1–16, as well as through Romans as a whole, Paul, as part of his gentile mission, challenges, argues against, and refutes both the content of the discourse [of 1.18–32] and the practice of using such discourses.
 If that is the case then the ideas in Rom.
 1.18–32 are not Paul's.
 They are ideas which obstruct Paul's gentile mission theology and practice."